arun-kr-reddy/notes/operating_system.md

   - seek time to get to right track (few ms)
   - rotational latency for disk to spin to correct sector (few ms)
   - data transfer time to read sector (few tens μs)
-- **disk scheduling:** requests to disk are not served in FIFO, they are reordered with other pending requests in order to read blocks in sequence as far as possible (to minimize seek time & rotational delay), OS does not know internal geometry of disk so scheduling done mostly by disk controller
+- **disk scheduling:** requests to disk are not served in FIFO, they are reordered with other pending requests in order to read blocks in sequence as far as possible (to minimize seek time & rotational delay), OS doesn't know internal geometry of disk so scheduling done mostly by disk controller
   - **shortest seek time first (SSTF):** access block that we can seek to fastest, problem: some requests that are far from current position or head may never get served (starvation), example: from 30 go to 21 before 2
   ![](./media/operating_systems/shortest_seek_time_first.png)
   - **elevator/SCAN algorithm:** disk head does one sweep over tracks and serves requests that fall on the path